Top 5 Ways to See Everglades National Park

 5. Spend the Night at Flamingo Lodge

 If you’re planning to do the Florida Bay Eco Adventure, consider spending the night in Flamingo.
-The tour departs right from the marina, and staying overnight gives you more time to hike, bike, kayak, and explore this remote part of Everglades National Park.
+Staying overnight gives you more time to hike, bike, kayak, and explore this remote part of Everglades National Park.